bwistrom/rock-paper-scissors-marx/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Marx´s License +  "MIT" - AI Contribution

 ## 👨‍💻 Author